pablorcruh/devops_jenkins_digitalocean_terraform/README.md

    ssh root@droplet_ip_address -i server_keys/id_rsa
 ```

+## Note

+The installation and setup of the jenkins and nginx container will take about 10 minutes to everything
+will be up and running.

 Then you can get the jenkins access key login into the container and start installation

 ```